Edgar Brandt: Motifs

 As a result of the dynamic nature of ironwork commissions Brandt received, the subject matter of his designs was very diverse.
 At times his pieces contained references to other cultures such as Japanese, ancient Greek, Renaissance, Egyptian, African, and modern geometric forms.
 Brandt's education as well as popular cultural references of the time influenced his work.

-During his time at school, Brandt was instructed that “the French excel in art like the ancient Greeks” (Kahr, 17).
+During his time at school, Brandt was instructed that “the French excel in art like the ancient Greeks”.
 Therefore, in many of Brandt's designs, you will see ancient Greek references such as Ionic columns, Greek gods, and Greek principles such as the golden ratio.
 An example of this can be seen in a 1922 radiator cover called Les Marguerites.
 Brandt depicts a bowl filled with daisies that sits on top of an Ionic column.
 Additionally, Brandt would apply the principles of the golden section to his stair railing designs as well as other objects.
-In Brandt's early career, he believed “that designs geometrically proportioned in this way are infinitely more pleasing to the eye and therefore more satisfying to the soul” (Kahr, 17).
+In Brandt's early career, he believed “that designs geometrically proportioned in this way are infinitely more pleasing to the eye and therefore more satisfying to the soul”.

 At the end of the nineteenth century and beginning of the early twentieth century, there was a big influence of Japonisme within the design community.
 In 1922, Siegfried Bing displayed a massive collection of Japanese prints at the Ecole des Beaux-Arts.
-(Meech-Pekarik, 99).
 As a result, Japanese culture began to circulate throughout French society.
 In turn, Brandt began to implement Japanese motifs into his work.
 One motif in particular Brandt referenced was Japanese birds.
 In the wrought-iron grille, Les Cigognes d’Alsace, Brandt imitated Japanese storks that are represented in Japanese textiles of the eighteenth-century.
 According to Kahr, in the book Edgar Brandt: Master of Art Deco Ironwork, the panel “contains a central motif of three gilt-bronze storks flying in front of a scroll-filled sun.
 The shooting rays of the sun intermingle with variation of the “potato peeling” form.
 The hammering on the clouds and the incised lines chiseled into the rays emphasize the two-dimensional quality of the grille.
-The octagonal frame of the storks, juxtaposed against the rays and scrolls, offers a richness of contrasting shapes and colors” (Kahr, 93).
+The octagonal frame of the storks, juxtaposed against the rays and scrolls, offers a richness of contrasting shapes and colors”.